About

 San Antonio Audubon Society (SAAS) is a local independent birding club and is not affiliated with the National Audubon Society.
 SAAS promotes the appreciation, understanding, protection, and conservation of native birds and their habitats through participation and educational activities.
 SAAS offers monthly meetings, outings throughout the year, and other activities.
 Members are involved with education-outreach programs throughout the community.
 Additionally, they sponsor and endorse citizen science projects such as the Great Backyard Bird Count, eBird, bird surveys, and the annual Bexar County Christmas Bird Count.
 For SAAS membership, information, meetings, and outing schedules, visit the SAAS website.

-Bexar Audubon Society Leadership
+Bexar Audubon of South Central Texas Leadership

 If you'd like to send an email to any of the BAS officers or committee chairs, please click on the person's name.